 There is a second mosque in the Great Square at Esfahan which, though much smaller than the Royal one, is nevertheless esthetically considered to be every bit as good, if not indeed better than the Royal Mosque.
 This is the Sheik Lotfollah Mosque named after Abas the Great’s associates.
 It is set in the middle of the long sides of the Great Square, diagonally opposite the Royal Palace.
 Here we see above a panoramic view taken from the viewing platform of the Royal Palace.
 And then below taken at ground level the approach to the mosque.

-The Sheik Lotfollah Mosque acted as a sort of private mosque for the Royal family, particularly for the Hareem, that is the ladies of the court.
-It is (comparatively) smaller and intimate, no central sque but a grand central prayer room surrounded by a magnificent dome.
+The Sheik Lotfollah Mosque acted as a sort of private mosque for the Royal family, particularly for the Harem, that is the ladies of the court.
+It is (comparatively) smaller and intimate, no central square but a grand central prayer room surmounted by a magnificent dome.